cloudmesh-community/fa18-516-17/notebook.md

 # Week Fri 10/1/18 - 10/7/18
 * Went through handbook content on REST, watched the REST video and other videos on REST APIs
+* Tried to through the steps to get the example instance of REST setup.
+Getting a permissions issue when installing the eve pip
+* Reseached Cloud Security Alliance and got it approved as a chapter.
+Added it with a link to my readme.md file

 # Week Fri 9/24/18 - 09/30/18
 * Researched docopt in the epub but still confused what it does and how it is used.  https://radek.io/2015/01/19/docopt/ was helpful...
 I'm still not exactly sure what it does!